Solidarnost Samara Arena: Description

-Samara's Location
+Location

 In the initial bid submitted to FIFA the new stadium was to be built on an island south of the city, where almost no settlements or infrastructure exist.
 There wasn't even a bridge leading there at that time.

 This caused criticism and so the stadium was relocated up north, to be built within city limits.
 Initially its area was planned to be 27 ha, but it was changed to 240 ha, and then up to 930 ha The decision to enlarge the complex area was taken before any consultation with Samara residents.
 Most of the constructions planned on the enlarged area had no relation to sports.

 The Arena is located in the North-Western part of Samara, between Dalnyaya and Arena 2018 Streets and Moskovskoye Highway.
 The stadium is located at the highest point of the city.
 The distance from the railway station to the stadium is 15 km, from the Kurumoch Airport to the stadium, 32 km.

 Bordering the stadium in the south is a high-density residential neighbourhood, Volga microdistrict, the construction of which began in 1978 and reached its peak by the mid-1980s.
 The microdistrict was constructed on the territory of the village Yablonka, which as a farm, is known from the end of the 19th century.
 The first residents of the village were settlers from the central regions of Russia, Ukraine and Poland.
 Even under Soviet rule, people who "were caught in a religious dope" were also sent here.
 In 1930, the inhabitants of the village organized the collective farm "Iskra".
 Nowadays Yablonka occupies the territory within the streets of Tashkentskaya, Demokraticheskaya and the Radio Center.
 What remains of the original village consists, besides low density houses, cemetery and Shishiga Lake (озеро «Шишига»), gradually turning into a dump of domestic and construction waste.

-The area south-west of the stadium is called Radio center №3, originally called Radio Center.
+The area south-west of the stadium is called Radio center No.3, originally called Radio Center.
 It was built in 1949.
 The choice of place is not accidental as at that time it was the highest point in the city.
 Broadcast on short waves here was started in 1952.
 At the Radio center, the town of the same name appeared, in which the specialists who worked there lived.
 Despite its more than modest size, in its infrastructure there was a place for a small House of Culture and a school.
 The center of culture had closed, and now the building is empty.
 The school operated until 1981, after which its school housed a cycling school.